 Core questions are included every year; over time these core questions will provide insight about trends and changes occurring in rural Nebraska.
 In addition, each year rural citizens and government officials form an advisory committee that identifies key issues or topics to include in the survey.
 Poll findings are distributed to member of the Nebraska Legislature, staff members of the state's congressional delegation, and other state and local leaders to facilitate their decision making.

-The 21st annual Nebraska Rural Poll was mailed out to 7,000 randomly selected households located in nonmetropolitan counties in March of 2016.
-This year's questionnaire asks rural Nebraskans about housing, Internet services and education as well as the core questions on well-being and community.
-Results from the 2016 survey will be released this summer.
+The 22nd annual Nebraska Rural Poll was mailed out to 7,000 randomly selected households located in nonmetropolitan counties in March of 2017.
+This year's questionnaire asks rural Nebraskans about food shopping, media, institutions, voting and the agricultural economy as well as the core questions on well-being and community.
+Results from the 2017 survey will be released this summer.